renaats/Book-n-Order/README.md

 | ![]() | Renāts Jurševskis | r.jursevskis@student.tudelft.nl |

 ## Setting up the development environment
-Clone the repository via GitLab.
+Clone the repository (or download the source code if you don't intend on contributing) from GitLab.

-Install Java JDK 13 and JavaFX-13.
-Add these to the project structure in your IDE.
+Install [Java JDK 13](https://www.oracle.com/java/technologies/javase-jdk13-downloads.html) and [JavaFX-13](https://openjfx.io/).
+The project requires you to add these to the project structure in your IDE.

 Add our [Checkstlyle](config/checkstyle/checkstyle.xml) to the settings in your IDE.
 Make sure to apply Checkstyle version 8.25.